| |

 - Project validation or plan for validation.
 The conference method enables writers to obtain either validation of their novel project (understanding the novel premise/plot is commercially viable), or knowledge of what they must do to create a competitive novel project in the context of today's market.

 Please note that writers tapped by publication editors for a manuscript submission during the course of this Algonkian Writer Conference are advised to meet with the workshop editors to discuss, among other things, options for agent representation.
-Both Algonkian and NYWW are connected to several top-flight agencies.

 Pre-Conference Work